WalkerCodeRanger/ExhaustiveMatching/README.md

 ### Exhaustive Switch on Enum Values

 To enable exhaustiveness checking for a switch on an enum, throw an `ExhaustiveMatchFailedException` from the default case.
 That exception is constructed using the `ExhaustiveMatch.Failed(…)` factory method which should be passed the value being switched on.
-For switch statements with exhaustiveness checking, analyzer will report an error for any missing enum cases.
+For switch statements with exhaustiveness checking, the analyzer will report an error for any missing enum cases.

 ```csharp
 switch(dayOfWeek)